cwendorf/EASI/ITNS Examples/README.md

 - Donohue et al. (2002): An example of a within-subjects design, from ITNS Ch.
 14
 - Rattan et al (2012): An example of a between-subjects design, from ITNS Ch.
 14

+## References

+Cumming, G., & Calin-Jageman, R. (2017).
+Introduction to the New Statistics.
+New York; Routledge.